losol/positor/readme.txt

 == Description ==

-A simple but nice wordpress theme based on Bootstrap 4.
+A minimalistic theme with a clean design giving focus to your content.
+Theme is based on on Bootstrap 4.

 == Installation ==